-No provision or benefit for U.S. federal or state income taxes has been recorded for the years ended December 31, 2021 and 2020, as the Company has incurred a net loss for all of the periods presented, and the Company has provided a full valuation allowance against its deferred tax assets.
+No provision or benefit for U.S. federal, state, or foreign income taxes has been recorded for the years ended December 31, 2022 and 2021, mainly due to net losses incurred by the Company in all jurisdictions other than Romania, which provides for a tax exemption.

-The income tax expense (benefit) differs from the expense (benefit) that would result from applying federal statutory rates to loss before income taxes as follows:
+The income tax benefit differs from the benefit that would result from applying federal statutory rates to loss before income taxes as follows:

-December 3 1,
+December 31 December 31,

-2021 2020
+2022 2021

 Statutory federal income tax rate 21.0% 21.0%

-State taxes, net of federal tax benefit 4.4% 6.5%
+State taxes, net of federal tax benefit (7.7)% 4.4%

-Stock-based compensation (1.9)% (2.6)%
+Stock-based compensation (1.2)% (1.9)%

-Loss on extinguishment of debt (3.9)% %
+Loss on extinguishment of debt (1.5)% (3.9)%

-Other nondeductible expenses/(nontaxable income) (2.8)% 0.2%
+Other nondeductible expenses/(nontaxable income) (3.0)% (2.8)%

-Change in valuation allowance (16.8)% (25.1)%
+Change in valuation allowance (7.6)% (16.8)%

-Income tax benefit - % %
+Income tax benefit -% %

 The Company accounts for uncertain tax positions in accordance with the provisions of ASC 740.
 When uncertain tax positions exist, the Company recognizes the tax benefit of tax positions to the extent that the benefit would more likely than not be realized assuming examination by the taxing authority.
 The determination as to whether the tax benefit will more likely than not be realized is based upon the technical merits of the tax position as well as consideration of the available facts and circumstances.
 The Company recognizes any interest and penalties accrued related to unrecognized tax benefits as income tax expense.
-The Company did not have any significant unrecognized tax benefits during the years ended December 31, 2021 and 2020.
-The Company files income tax returns in the U.S. federal jurisdiction and several U.S. States, and Australia.
+The Company did not have any significant unrecognized tax benefits during the years ended December 31, 2022 and 2021.
+The Company files income tax returns in the U.S. federal jurisdiction, several U.S. States, Australia, and Romania.
 The Company's tax returns since inception remain open to examination by the taxing authorities.

-11. SUBSEQUENT EVENTS
+12. SUBSEQUENT EVENTS